Prerequisites

 Important note

-- 3 conversions from Australia out of 5 leads from Australia -> 60% conversion rate while the conversion rate of the training dataset is at 20%, this means lift of (country = Australia) = 2
+- 3 conversions from Australia out of 5 leads from Australia -> 60% conversion rate, the conversion rate of the training dataset 20% -> lift of (country = Australia) = 2

 How to read the univariate analysis table?

-This table essentially shows the data where the two graphs come from and the volume of leads and conversions in absolute (being the percentages and lift).
+This table shows the data where the two graphs come from: the volume of leads and conversions (both in percentage and absolute).

 - Population: number of leads (in the training set) where company size = [value]